otto-torino/django-preferences-utils/README.md

 > Important: Django Preferences Utils will save your model by itself when requiring a preferences instance.
 So be sure to have only nullable fields or fields with a default value.

-Now probably you want to register you model in the admin:
+Now probably you want to register your model in the admin:

 ``` python
 from django.contrib import admin